Black-Mount/Black-Mount/README.md

 ## Suggestions for Improvement

-If you have any suggestions for improving this portfolio or if you just want to connect, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/santiago-montenegro-quiroga-609b07201) or [Gmail](mailto:ing.montenegro@ieee.org).
+If you have any feedback or just want to connect, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/santiago-montenegro-quiroga-609b07201) or [Gmail](mailto:ing.montenegro@ieee.org).

-Thank you for visiting my profile! 🚀
+Thanks for visiting! 🚀